Birth of the Cool: Thornhill's influence

-One of the largest stated influences on the sound of The Birth of the Cool was band leader Claude Thornhill and his orchestra.
-Out of Thornhill's band came Lee Konitz, Gerry Mulligan, and Gil Evans, Miles Davis calling the Konitz-Mulligan-Evans incarnation "the greatest band", second only to "the Billy Eckstine band with Bird."
-The Thornhill band was known for its impressionistic style, innovative use of instrumentation, such as the use of tuba and French horn, and a non-vibrato playing style, hallmarks that the Miles Davis Nonet adopted for The Birth of the Cool.
+One of the largest stated influences on the sound of Birth of the Cool was band leader Claude Thornhill and his orchestra.
+Out of Thornhill's band came Konitz, Barber, Junior Collins, Joe Shulman, Sandy Siegelstein, Mulligan, and Evans.
+Davis called the Konitz-Barber-Collins-Shulman-Siegelstein-Mulligan-Evans incarnation with Thornhill "the greatest band", second only to "the Billy Eckstine band with Bird".
+The Thornhill band was known for its impressionistic style, innovative use of instrumentation, such as the use of tuba and French horn, and a non-vibrato playing style, hallmarks that the Miles Davis Nonet adopted for Birth of the Cool.
 According to Evans: Miles had liked some of what Gerry and I had written for Claude.
 The instrumentation for the Miles session was caused by the fact that this was the smallest number of instruments that could get the sound and still express all the harmonies the Thornhill band used.
 Miles wanted to play his idiom with that kind of sound.

 Davis saw the full 18-piece Thornhill orchestra as cumbersome and thus decided to split the group in half for his desired sound.
 As arrangers, both Evans and Mulligan gave Thornhill credit for crafting their sound.
-Thornhill's band gave Evans the opportunity to try his hand at arranging small-group bebop tunes for big band, a practice few others were participating in.
-Mulligan recalls Thornhill teaching him "the greatest lesson in dynamics, the art of underblowing."
-Thornhill has also been credited with launching the move away from call and response between sections and the move towards unison harmonies.
+Thornhill's band gave Evans the opportunity to try arranging small-group bebop tunes for big band, a practice few others were engaging in.
+Mulligan recalls Thornhill teaching him "the greatest lesson in dynamics, the art of underblowing".
+Thornhill has also been credited with launching the move away from call and response between sections and toward unison harmonies.

 Release history

 The four tracks from the January 1949 session were released soon after recording as two singles.
 From the April 1949 date, "Israel" and "Boplicity" were doubled together on a 78 and released as well.
 Of the twelve tracks recorded, Capitol released relatively few.
-In 1954, after persuasion from Rugolo, Capitol released eight of the tracks on a 10" LP record titled Classics in Jazz—Miles Davis (H-459).
+In 1954, after persuasion from Rugolo, Capitol released eight of the tracks on a 10" LP record titled Classics in Jazz—Miles Davis, Capitol H-459.
 In 1957 eleven of the tracks (all except for "Darn That Dream") were released by Capitol as Birth of the Cool.
-The final track, "Darn That Dream" (the only song with vocals, by Hagood), was included with the other eleven on a 1972 LP Capitol Jazz Classics, Vol. 1: The Complete Birth Of The Cool (M-11026).
-Subsequent releases have been based on this last compilation.
-The album has since been reissued many times in various formats.
-The live recordings of the nonet from its time at the Royal Roost were released as Cool Boppin.
-In 1998, Capitol Records released The Complete Birth of the Cool, which was remastered by Mark Levinson and collected the nonet's live and studio tracks onto a single CD.
+The final and only track with a vocal, "Darn That Dream," was included with the other eleven on the 1972 LP Capitol Jazz Classics, Vol. 1: The Complete Birth Of The Cool, catalogue M-11026.
+Subsequent releases have used this 1972 compilation as the template.
+The album has since been reissued many times in various formats, on compact disc in 1989, a further expanded edition in 1998, and again as a Rudy Van Gelder remaster in 2001.
+The live recordings of the nonet from its time at the Royal Roost in September of 1948 were released as Cool Boppin in 1991.
+In 1998, Capitol Records released The Complete Birth of the Cool, which was remastered by Mark Levinson and collected the nonet's live Royal Roost and studio tracks onto a single disc.

-Note from the 2000 Capitol CD reissue producer Michael Cuscuna:
+Note from the 2001 Capitol reissue producer Michael Cuscuna: